ghebu/MariusLaboratory/Jenkins/README.md

 ### Features
-1. Installing the necessary plugins on build by editing the [plugins.txt file](JenkinsDockerfile/Jenkins.Dockerfile)
+1. Installing the necessary plugins on [Docker build](JenkinsDockerfile/Jenkins.Dockerfile) by editing the [plugins.txt file](JenkinsDockerfile/plugins.txt).